Freaky/zfsnapr/README.md

-    -V, --version                    Display program version and exit -D, --devfs                      Mount a /dev in the target -T, --tmpfs PATH                 Mount a tmpfs on this path within the target -P, --passthrough PATH           Pass-through a location from the host -h, --help                       Display usage and exit
+    -V, --version                    Display program version and exit -D, --devfs                      Mount a /dev in the target -T, --tmpfs PATH                 Mount a tmpfs on this path within the target -p, --pool POOL                  Include this pool in the snapshot -P, --passthrough PATH           Pass-through a location from the host -h, --help                       Display usage and exit